nico-castell/photo_organizer/README.md

    -o | --override ) Replaces files already present at DESTINATION with the
                      version from SOURCE.

+   -l | --lean     ) Remove files present at DESTINATION but not SOURCE.

    -h | --help     ) Prints this help information.
 ```